microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/17.multilingual-bot/README.md

 Bot Framework v4 multilingual bot sample

-This sample will present the user with a set of cards to pick their choice of language.
-The user can either change language by invoking the option cards, or by entering the language code (_en_/_es_).
+This sample will present the user with a set of cards to pick their choice of language from four options: English, Spanish, French, Italian.
+The user can either change language by invoking the option cards, or by entering the language code (_en_/_es_/_it_/_fr_).
 The bot will then acknowledge the selection.

+To get the set of option cards at any time, the user needs to type: LANGUAGE.
+The option cards are also translated to the user language.
+At any point in time, the user has the option to see a Hero Card by typing HERO.
+The Hero Card is translated if the current language selection is not English.

 This bot has been created using [Bot Framework](https://dev.botframework.com), it shows how to translate incoming and outgoing text using a custom middleware and the [Microsoft Translator Text API](https://docs.microsoft.com/en-us/azure/cognitive-services/translator/).